Every Gifted Mind Deserves to Be Understood

 This type of assessment can also be part of the process when applying to certain gifted programs or schools.
 Requirements vary, but most are looking for signs of advanced cognitive ability.
 We tailor each assessment for giftedness to make sure it meets your child’s needs—and any program requirements you’re working toward.

 If you’ve been searching for a “giftedness assessment near me,” you probably already feel that your child learns a little differently.
-We’re here to help you understand what that means and where to go from here.
+Or maybe you’re just curious and are wondering if your child might qualify to go to a gifted school you’ve heard about.
+We’re here to help you understand what that giftedness means and where to go from here.

 Is a Gifted Assessment Right for Your Child?